codenet/col733-cloud/storage-gfs.md

 random reads and writes.
 Imagine crawlers appending their logs in one multi-TB file and then page rank application reading the crawler log file.
 * The paper has masters and chunkservers (analogous to MapReduce workers).
 In GFS, master is also FT.
+Unlike MapReduce, GFS puts efforts into making master FT.
+The main reason is that GFS master is responsible for its files *forever* whereas MapReduce master is only responsible only for the duration of the job.

 ## GFS design